hashgraph/stablecoin-studio/sdk/README.md

 ## Event

 ### Register
-Register for wallet events.
+Registers for wallet events.
 All event listeners are optional, just make sure to call it before trying to pair with any wallet, since pairing events can occur right when the page loads and the extension is found, if the wallet was paired previously.

 Multiple wallets can emit events, so make sure to filter them by the `wallet` attribute available in all of them indicating which wallet is emitting the event.
-All wallets supported emit the same events.
+All supported wallets emit the same events.

 All events use the [standard node event emitting system](https://nodejs.dev/es/learn/the-nodejs-event-emitter/) and listeners are fully TS typed.